Scaffold-Based Multi-Objective Drug Candidate Optimization: Methods

 \section{Methods}

 Figure \ref{MARS_arch} displays a summary of the ScaMARS architecture.
-ScafMARS's expanded equation allows for many more properties calculated through RDKit \cite{RDKit} as well as alternative desirability functions, while the original MARS paper focused on optimizing two chemical and two ML-predicted biological properties.
-The user may easily add properties to the equation through a single change in the script or limit the focus when calling the model by supplying a list of desired properties.
+ScaMARS's expanded equation allows for many more properties calculated through RDKit \cite{RDKit} as well as alternative desirability functions, while the original MARS paper focused on optimizing two chemical and two ML-predicted biological properties.
+The user may limit the focus of the optimization run by supplying a list of supported properties or easily add unsupported properties to the equation by adding a python function for it in one file.